 Before Awakening: We think we know what Awakening will be like.
 Some of us want to figure everything out before we make a decision because of fear of making the wrong choice.
 Making the right choice remains unclear or conflicted.
 We doubt ourselves and the hunches and intuitions we receive.
 We feel out of balance.

 After Awakening: We receive clear information.
 We no longer have judgments about people when we receive intuitions about them.
-We no longer have to think about the right thing to do, we just do it.
+No longer do we have to think about the right thing to do, we just do it.
 We follow our hunches to take action without needing a rational reason and it works out.
 We learn new skills quicker and easier.

 Before Awakening: We may experience some states of deeper silence and peace.
 We seldom or never meditate.
 Our mind never relaxes, never gives up the struggle, and never surrenders.